aio-libs/aiohttp/docs/deployment.rst

 --------------------

 Here is short extraction about writing Nginx configuration file.
-It doesn't cover all available Nginx options.
+It does not cover all available Nginx options.

 For full reference read `Nginx tutorial
 <https://www.nginx.com/resources/admin-guide/>`_ and `official Nginx